-Find out as much as you can as soon as possible
+1. Find out as much as you can as soon as you can

 I have often had to start a class with a list of names as the only information I have.
-Even this can be improved by having a photo with each name so you can start to use their names from the first minute – very useful for discipline and making a personal connection.
-This is just a start – there is plenty of other useful information that could easily be found out from the parents, students or previous teachers that will help you plan a class that is good for a new group of students.
-Ages and previous language study are obvious, but information such as the students’ hobbies, best and worst school subjects and their reasons for joining the class will help a lot too.
+Even this can be improved by having a photo with each name, so you can start to use their names from the first minute – very useful for both discipline and making a personal connection.
+This is just a start.
+There is plenty of other useful information that could easily be found out from your students’ parents, classmates, or previous teachers that will help you plan a class that is good for a new group of students.
+Ages and previous language study are obvious, but information such as the students’ hobbies, best and worst school subjects, and their reasons for joining the class will help a lot too.

-Teach as much as you can as soon as possible
+2. Teach as much as you can as soon as you can

-- The first activity is a quiet but stimulating sit-down whole class game, e.g. a memory game.
+- The first activity should be a quiet but stimulating sit-down whole class game, e.g., a memory game.

-- The second activity is a more active and/or noisier one.
+- The second activity should be a more active and/or noisier one.